Political positions of Joe Lieberman: Internet censorship

-Sen. Lieberman has been a major opponent of the whistle-blowing website WikiLeaks.
+Sen. Lieberman was a major opponent of the whistle-blowing website WikiLeaks.
 His staff "made inquiries" of Amazon.com and other internet companies such as PayPal, Visa, and MasterCard which resulted in them suspending service to WikiLeaks.
 Blogger Glenn Greenwald called Lieberman's actions "one of the most pernicious acts by a U.S. Senator in quite some time," and accused Lieberman of "emulat[ing] Chinese dictators" by "abusing his position as Homeland Security Chairman to thuggishly dictate to private companies which websites they should and should not host--and, more important, what you can and cannot read on the Internet."
 Lieberman has also suggested that "the New York Times and other news organisations publishing the US embassy cables being released by WikiLeaks could be investigated for breaking US espionage laws."

 Along with Senators John Ensign and Scott Brown, Lieberman "introduced a bill to amend the Espionage Act in order to facilitate the prosecution of folks like WikiLeaks."
 Critics have noted that "[l]eaking [classified] information in the first place is already a crime, so the measure is aimed squarely at publishers," and that "Lieberman's proposed solution to WikiLeaks could have implications for journalists reporting on some of the more unsavory practices of the intelligence community."
 Legal analyst Benjamin Wittes has called the proposed legislation "the worst of both worlds," saying:

 "It leaves intact the current World War I-era Espionage Act provision, 18 U.S.C.
 793(e), a law [with] many problems ... and then takes a currently well-drawn law and expands its scope to the point that it covers a lot more than the most reckless of media excesses.
 A lot of good journalism would be a crime under this provision; after all, knowingly and willfully publishing material 'concerning the human intelligence activities of the United States or any foreign government' is no small part of what a good newspaper does."

+As a result of these statements and actions, Lieberman has been perceived as an opponent of Internet Free Speech and become the target of Anonymous attacks under Operation Payback.

 Labor

 Lieberman was a co-sponsor of the Employee Free Choice Act.
 Lieberman had a 100% AFL–CIO rating in 2003, indicating a pro-union voting record.

-Lieberman has been a supporter of the H1-B Visa Program, which allows employers to import "skilled" workers for employment in the US.
+Lieberman was a supporter of the H1-B Visa Program, which allows employers to import "skilled" workers for employment in the US.
 In 2007, Lieberman and Senator Chuck Hagel (R-NE) proposed raising the yearly cap for such visas from 65,000 to 115,000, with provisions to allow future yearly quotas as high as 180,000.